raisa-d/the-100-rpg/README.md

 ## Development Status

-As of 9/24/2023, the game is in the early stages of development.
-Key functionalities, such as inventory, locations, battles, NPCs, and more, are being implemented.
+As of 10/03/2023, the game is in the early stages of development.
+Key functionalities such as NPCs and the effects of Tek are being implemented.
+In-game items and storyline flowchart are also in early stages of development.
 Sections marked with "###" indicate areas that are still under construction.

 ## Installation